the-machine-project/the-machine/README.md

 Feel free to follow or fork this project.
 As always, making such a project is a lot of work, and any help is welcome.
 Please feel free to create issues and contribute to the project.

 TL;DR *Welcome to the machine...*

+---

+The code in this repository is licensed under the MIT Open Source License.
+Here is a link for reference [MIT License](http://opensource.org/licenses/MIT).